gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

 WE SUPPLIED is in GLSL and executed by the GPU.

-The point of this last demostration is to show that effectively WebGL is just a 2D rasteration engine, similar to Canvas 2d.
+The point of this last demostration is to show that effectively WebGL is just a rasteration engine, similar to Canvas 2d.
 Sure WebGL does have features that help you implement 3D.
 WebGL has a depth buffer which makes depth sorting far easier than a system without.
 WebGL also has various math functions built in that are very useful for doing 3D math although there is argubly nothing that makes them 3D.
 They're a math library.
 You use them for math whether or not that math is 1d, 2d, 3d, whatever.
-But ultimately, WebGL only draws in 2D.
-You have to provide it with clipspace 2D coordinates that represent what you want drawn.
+But ultimately, WebGL only rasterizes.
+You have to provide it with clipspace coordinates that represent what you want drawn.
 Sure you provide a x,y,z,w and it divides by W before rendering but that's hardly enough to qualify WebGL as a 3D library.
-In the 3D librares you supply 3D data, the libraries take care of calculating 2D points from 3D.
+In the 3D librares you supply 3D data, the libraries take care of calculating clippoints points from 3D.

 I hope you at least understand where I'm coming from when I say WebGL is not a 3D library.
 I hope you'll also realize that a 3D library should